tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ItemSlot flow changed a lot.
 AccCheck no longer exists, replaced by CanEquipAccessoryInSlot?
 - DyeSwap/ModSlotDyeSwap needs new approach
 - Pretty much all OnTileConverted and similar hooks/patches need to be reworked.
-- WorldGen.ValidAnchorForMultiDirectionalTile needs to check IsClosedDoor not tile type 10
+- There are still a lot of places checking for TileID.ClosedDoor that need to be TileLoader.IsClosedDoor.
 - Item192 uses Projectile.kiteSoundPitch.
 How do we do that?
 - New AmmoID.Sets.IsSpecialist doesn't contain Sand anymore.
 Is that expected?
 - TileID.Sets.RoomNeeds.CountsAsX is not a Set, but there is also a CountsAsXTypes int[] similar to the old approach.
 We'll probably want to make the non-set ones private and adjust logic for consistency.